rtcharity/resources.eahub.org/content/tips/publicity.md

 <a target="_blank" href="https://www.meetup.com/">Meetup</a> is a platform for creating groups and hosting events, aiming to create communities and bring people with common interests together.
 Meetup groups are easy for people to discover by browsing the groups in their city.

 * Meetup is useful for getting newcomers and people who may not use Facebook
-* Meetup does have a <a target="_blank" href="https://help.meetup.com/hc/en-us/articles/360001620472-Organizer-subscription-pricing">cost for group organisers which can be covered by CEA through General <a target="_blank" href="https://efctv.org/gpsupf">Group Support Funding</a>.
+* Meetup does have a <a target="_blank" href="https://help.meetup.com/hc/en-us/articles/360001620472-Organizer-subscription-pricing">cost for group organisers</a> which can be covered by CEA through General <a target="_blank" href="https://efctv.org/gpsupf">Group Support Funding</a>.
 * Some groups find Meetup useful, and others do not.
 This probably depends on how popular Meetup is in your city, and the size of your group.

    * New groups find Meetup a good way to get new people to discover EA.